csumathdyj/libdigest-hmac-sha256-cxx11/README.md

 object life time.
 Currently, there is no method changing key settings.

-To calculate a PBKDF2-HMAC-SHA-256 key derivation code, use pbkdf2_sha256 function.
-Additional password hashing functions similar as system crypt (3) function can be used.
+To calculate a PKCS#5 PBKDF2 key derivation code, use pkcs5::pbkdf2 template function.

-To encrypt plain text or to decrypt cipher text with AES-GCM, use cipher::aes\_type class and cipher::gcm\_type class.
-Current Galois/Counter mode implementation can treat 128 bits blocks only.

 They calculate from the sequences of byte-oriented input data as a std::string to call add member function repeatedly.